 Coaching Strategy #1

-As a transformational birth coach, you help your clients reveal this fear, get in touch with it, and then foster new habits of thinking, or perspectives, that will support their goal.
-Mantras, affirmations, visualizations, or hypnosis suggestions, all are daily practices that reprogram the mind when practiced daily.
+As a transformational birth coach, you help your clients reveal this fear, get in touch with it, and then foster new habits of thinking or perspectives that will support their desired expereinces.
+Mantras, affirmations, visualizations, or hypnosis suggestions are all daily practices that reprogram the mind when practiced daily.
 The re-programmed mindset should be better aligned with your birth client’s goals and wishes for birth and will lead towards actions and decisions that serve her desired birth experience.

 Mindset #2: Childbirth is PAINFUL!